Ant-28/driving-test/README.md

 - Image scaling is a pain

 ## Hmm.
 Interesting.
 How do I run this?
-Download the repo and run `python -m game/game.py`
+Download the repo and run `python game/game.py`

 ## Credit where credit's due
 If you want to know where I copied code snippets from and don't want to read the code, here you go: